 There are numerous ways for a company to map its channels, and one way is to create a scorecard.
 For example, start with a list of your top 10 channels, based on volume, types of questions asked, and average handle time.

 The scorecard can also inspire ideas for further assisting your customers.
-Are phone calls or live chat more popular at certain times of day, or regarding certain types of customer questions?
+Are phone calls or web chat more popular at certain times of day, or regarding certain types of customer questions?
 Do you have live agents who can quickly respond to a customer’s question our concern on your website or on social media?

 In the race to engage customers, it is easy to get locked into focusing on just a few channels, but an attribution system can help companies obtain a more holistic view.
 A system for tracking and comparing the KPIs for each channel should be part of not just an omnichannel strategy, but an overall CX strategy as well.

 By using customer data generated across various touchpoints, historically and in real time, contact center associates can create more personalized experiences and deliver prompt and relevant support.
 Voice, mobile, web, social, chat, email and other channel activity can be combined with transactional, sentiment, demographic, and other data to arm contact center associates with appropriate information.
 In addition, CRM data can add insight about which products a customer currently has, how valuable a particular customer is, the stage of the lifecycle a customer is in, etc. This data allows organizational leaders and customer-facing employees to deliver interactions that customers expect.
 It’s a necessary evolution for the contact center of the future to transform from a cost center to a superior customer experience creator.
 And it has real impact on the success of the business.